Install Software on Your Computer:

 - Mac OS X - Remote Desktop Connection can be downloaded from Mactopia:

 - Linux/Unix - Although Microsoft does not provide a client for these operating systems, the open source community has developed rdesktop.
 Most modern distro's include this package.
 If not, the tool can be downloaded from the rdesktop web site:

 First time users of the Virtual Computing Lab should reserve a machine for the purpose of making sure it works properly with their computer.
 Don't wait until the day before an assignment is due to become familiar with this new tool.
 It does not take long: 10-30 minutes depending on your knowledge of remote desktop technologies.
-Why should you test the waters first?
+Always test the waters first.